jarviscanada/jarvis_data_eng_MinhPhuongly/core_java/grep/README.md

 # Introduction
-The app called Grep App because it implements the use of grep command in Linux which will scans recursively files in a directory and then return a sequence of strings that match the input pattern.
+The app is called Grep App because it implements the use of grep command in Linux which will scan recursively files in a directory and then return a sequence of strings that match the input pattern.
 The technologies used including IntelliJ, Java Core, Maven, Lambda and Stream APIs and Docker.
 The app can handle over-sized files thanks to the help of Stream API.